AAdewunmi/OnlineLibraryManagementSystem/README.md

-## Title:

-Library Management System Project
+# Library Management System Project

 ## What is the project about?

-This project is a library management system, developed using Java 8, and a console based application.
+This project is a library management system, developed using Java 8, as a console based application.

 ## What is the Minimum Viable Product(MVP)?